inthewaves/kotlin-signald/README.md

 > This library is experimental, with the API subject to breaking changes.

-This project comes with a client library and a coroutine-based message receiver.
+This project comes with a client library for signald (the `client` module).
+There is also a coroutine-based message subscription handler (the `client-coroutines` module), which is optional if a custom message subscription handler is desired.

 It's recommended to ensure that a message receiver is active at all times, because signald will not process incoming messages without any client subscriptions.